Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2026/aspose-pdf-for-net-26-05-release-notes.md

 Starting with Aspose.PDF for .NET 26.5, publication of the `net40` compatibility package, `Aspose.PDF for .NET Framework 4.0 (DLLs only)`, has resumed.
 This package was discontinued starting with Aspose.PDF for .NET 26.3.

-The package publication has been restored in response to customer requests for .NET Framework 4.6.2 and .NET Framework 4.7 compatibility, tracked as `PDFNET-62130` and `PDFNET-62139`.
+The package has been republished in response to customer requests for .NET Framework 4.6.2 and .NET Framework 4.7 compatibility, tracked as `PDFNET-62130` and `PDFNET-62139`.

 ### Features and Enhancements